 The main campus has been expanded and renovated (with more than $68 million in changes since 1999), and Delta College has established three off-campus centers – the Planetarium & Learning Center in Bay City, the Midland Center, and the Ricker Center in Saginaw – to better serve each community.

 In addition to our quality academic programs, we offer other learning-centered opportunities to our community through Delta College Quality Public Broadcasting, the Business Solutions group (Corporate Services, Lifelong Learning and Michigan Small Business Development Center) and the Planetarium.

 Delta College Quality Public Broadcasting

 WDCQ-TV Channel 19 and WUCX-FM 90.1, serve more than 1.2 million potential viewers and listeners on a daily basis.
 Quality Public Broadcasting has won numerous state and national award over the past years for its local documentaries Sawdust and Shanty Boys, Vanishing Voices and the Saginaw Bay Symphony Orchestra’s 70th Anniversary Concert.

 Delta College Corporate Services (DCCS)

 Delta College Corporate Services is a world leader in developing, delivering and administering training solutions for the diverse performance and productivity needs for local, national and international businesses.
-TrainingIndustry.com named Corporate Services to its prestigious list of the nation’s "Top 20" providers for business training solutions for the sixth consecutive year.
+TrainingIndustry.com named Corporate Services to its prestigious list of the nation’s "Top 20" providers for business training solutions for seven consecutive years from 2005-2011.

 LifeLong Learning classes allow you to pursue interests, grow in your career and meet professional requirements, or simply learn something new.
-These non-credit classes are from four to 15 weeks.
+These non-credit classes run four to 15 weeks.